-An applicant for the program must possess a baccalaureate degree in nursing from a CCNE, ACEN, or CNEA accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.
+An applicant for the program must possess a baccalaureate degree in nursing from a CCNE, ACEN, or CNEA accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and hold an unencumbered license as a registered nurse in either Pennsylvania or New York.
 The applicant should have completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
 The applicant must submit three professional references and a 300-word essay identifying career goals, demonstrating communication and writing skills.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.

 In addition, nurse anesthesia DNP applicants must also have a minimum of one year of recent critical care nursing experience, current Advanced Cardiac Life Support (ACLS) certification, current Pediatric Advanced Life Support (PALS) certification, and have completed two courses in college chemistry.
-Critical care registered nurse certification (CCRN) is strongly recommended, but not required.
+Critical Care Registered Nurse certification (CCRN) is strongly recommended, but not required.